24 June 2025

 Valēntia

-In the last decade of the 11th century, a Castilian noble named Rodrigo Díaz de Vivar but better known today as "El Cid" (c.1043 - 10 July 1099) was in change of the garrison.
-While he was temporarily away, a coup d'état took place y a local judge.
-The judge called for help from the Almoravids, who not only forced out the rest of the Castilian garrison but also killed the ruler on. behalf of the judge.
+In the last decade of the 11th century, a Castilian noble named Rodrigo Díaz de Vivar—but better known today as "El Cid" (c.1043 - 10 July 1099)—was in change of the garrison.
+While he was temporarily away, a coup d'état took place by a local judge.
+The judge called for help from the Almoravids, who not only forced out the rest of the Castilian garrison but also killed Valencia's ruler.

 When he learned of this, El Cid returned with a combined Christian-Muslim army much larger than the Almoravids, setting up a siege and denying the city any food.
 The judge agreed to end the siege, and the Almoravids were escorted out of the city.
 This was in 1092.
 Negotiations with the judge continued.
 Another Almoravid force approached the city in 1093, but declined to fight El Cid and turned away.

 With the city starving in April 1094, the judge surrendered.
 El Cid re-entered Valencia on 15 June, taking control as king.
 The Almoravids later that year returned, starting their own siege.
-El Cid took a two-pronged approach, sending a force out off the main. gates to directly attack, then himself leading g a smaller force from a different gate to attack their base camp.
-Realizing that the judge's existence might be a movie for another attempt to attack the city, El Cid executed the judge by a public burning.
+El Cid took a two-pronged approach, sending a force out of the main gates to directly attack, then himself leading a smaller force from a different gate to attack their base camp.
+Realizing that the judge's existence might be motivation for another attempt to attack the city, El Cid executed the judge by a public burning. (see illustration)

 Hostility between the Almoravids and El Cid continued for the rest of his life, as I'll describe tomorrow.